waleawo08/mini_finance/README.md

 ---

 ## **📌 What You Will Learn?**
-By working on this project, you will practice **Git & GitHub in real-world workflows**, including:
+By working on this project, you will practice **Git & GitHub in real-world workflows**, including:  das

 🔹 **Cloning a Repository** – Work with remote repositories on GitHub.
 🔹 **Branching in Git** – Create and switch between feature branches.